Causal perturbative QED and white noise. The inductive step: Acknowledgements

 The author would like to express his deep gratitude to Professor D. Kazakov and Professor I. Volovich for the very helpful discussions.
 He also would like to thank for the excellent conditions for work at JINR, Dubna.
 He would like to thank Professor M. Je\.zabek for the excellent conditions for work at INP PAS in Krak\'ow, Poland and would like to thank Professor A. Staruszkiewicz and Professor M. Je\.zabek for the warm encouragement.
+The author would like to acknowledge the Referee for his suggestions.